ivanbrennan/ivanbrennan.github.io/source/_posts/2013-10-08-enumerables.markdown

 i_got.zip(but_not) {|got_not| got_not.join(", ")}
 # => nil
 ```
 Whoops!
 Passing `#zip` a block will invoke the block for each output array, but return `nil` at the end of the day.
-A call `#map` to will do the trick.
+A call to `#map` to will do the trick.
 ``` ruby
 i_got.zip(but_not).map {|got_not| got_not.join(", ")}
 # => ["I got the style, but not the grace",